Kevin Grubb: Camping World Truck Series

 Grubb began his career in the NASCAR Truck Series running for the family owned Grubb Motorsports.
-In 1996, he had two starts in the #55 Virginia is for Lovers Chevy finishing his first start on the lead lap in 18th after starting the race in the 8th position.
+In 1996, he had two starts in the No. 55 Virginia is for Lovers Chevy finishing his first start on the lead lap in eighteenth after starting the race in the eighth position.
 In his second start, an accident brought his race to an end after just 48 laps.
-He returned to the series in 1997 for one more start where he finished 13th in an unsponsored Grubb Motorsports Chevy at Nazareth.
+He returned to the series in 1997 for one more start where he finished thirteenth in an unsponsored Grubb Motorsports Chevy at Nazareth.

-In August 2006, he took over the 15 truck for Billy Ballew Motorsports after Kyle Krisiloff left due to a dispute with Kyle's dad over sponsorship.
+In August 2006, he took over the No. 15 truck for Billy Ballew Motorsports after Kyle Krisiloff left due to a dispute with Kyle's dad over sponsorship.
 However, that effort ended with the drug suspension in September 2006.

 Substance abuse test

 NASCAR's Substance Abuse Policy allows NASCAR to administer drug tests virtually any time, anywhere, based only on "reasonable suspicion."

 Grubb failed a substance abuse test in March 2004, and was inactive until June 2006 when he was reinstated by NASCAR.
 One of the conditions of his reinstatement was random, unannounced drug tests, a condition to which he agreed.
 He participated in five Busch events before being suspended indefinitely on September 11, 2006, when he refused to take a drug test following a second-lap crash at Richmond.
 Failure to take the test resulted in automatic suspension.

 The next day, Grubb claimed that his failure to take the test was a result of confusion following a concussion suffered during the race, and offered to take a drug test at that time.
 He was cleared by the infield hospital following the crash, but was diagnosed with a concussion the next day at a local hospital.
 He claimed no memory of the refusal to submit to a drug test.

 In a comparable situation, NASCAR driver Shane Hmiel was offered a chance at reinstatement after a second such infraction, under condition that he submit to medical and psychological reviews, and frequent drug testing before reinstatement.
 In February, 2007, Hmiel failed a drug test, and was banned for life.